How we test DSLRs

-Don't settle for anything less when it comes to image quality - find a superb DSLR that takes first-class stills and videos from our Best Buy DSLRs.
+Don't settle for anything less when it comes to image quality - find a superb DSLR or mirrorless camera that takes first-class stills and videos from our Best Buys.

-With DSLRs, photo quality is paramount – we expect the best of the best.
+With DSLR and mirrorless cameras, photo quality is paramount – we expect the best of the best.
 We take photos in a range of conditions, including in bright outdoor natural light, indoors and in low light.
 And we try the camera with different settings, using the bundled kit lens at both its wide-angle and telephoto settings, and using the camera in both automatic and manual modes.

-Our DSLR testing uncovers any hidden hiccups or design flaws you might miss in the shop
+Our DSLR and mirrorless camera testing uncovers any hidden hiccups or design flaws you might miss in the shop

-We don’t expect every DSLRs to be a novice photographer’s dream, but we do expect them to have quick and intuitive controls, well-placed buttons and dials, a comfortable grip for steady shooting, logical menus and a good range of features.
+We don’t expect every DSLR or mirrorless camera to be a novice photographer’s dream, but we do expect them to have quick and intuitive controls, well-placed buttons and dials, a comfortable grip for steady shooting, logical menus and a good range of features.
 If those features make it easier for less experienced photographers to take good photos, all the better.